iBz-04/Next-site-iBz/README.md

 # Project Title
 iBz:
-This is a fictional Development Agency
+This is a fictional Development Studio Agency

 ## Tech Stack